alayor/cdk_lambda_deployer_js/README.md

 * _entityNames_ is: ["customer", "deliverer"]

 * _libNames_ is: ["db", "util"]
+*
+* _outputRelativePath_ is: "cld_output"

-Then, your output folder will look like this:
+Then, a new "cld_output" folder will be created with this structure:
 ```text
 - functions
     - customer